 Most 18th and 19th century stone buildings were designed in a very informed way to control the flow of water over their surface.
 For example, the cornice and string courses below function to direct water away from the face of the building as well as being decorative.

-Traditional buildings feature mass-masonry wall construction meaning there is no cavity such as that found in modern construction.
+The type of traditional buildings seen in Stirling feature mass-masonry wall construction.
+This means there is no cavity such as that found in modern construction.
 They rely on the lime mortar used to build and point each stone to transport moisture which has entered the wall to the outside surface where it evaporates.